IAMconsortium/pyam/README.md

 This package was initiated and is currently maintained by Matthew Gidden ([@gidden](https://github.com/gidden)) and Daniel Huppmann ([@danielhuppmann](https://github.com/danielhuppmann/)).
 See the complete [list of contributors](AUTHORS.rst).

+The core maintenance of the package is done by the *Scenario Services & Scientific Software* research theme at the IIASA Energy, Climate, and Enviroment program.
+Visit https://software.ece.iiasa.ac.at for more information.

 Scientific publications
 -----------------------